 top_item = my_stack.pop()

 Sometimes these checks are straightforward, but depending on the preconditions we specify, they can be onerous as well.
-In this section, we’ll introduce an alternate mechanism for signaling an erroneous state from within a function call.
+In this section, we’ll introduce an alternate mechanism for signalling an erroneous state from within a function call.

 Warm-up: letting an error happen